bsomps/OpenGeoPlotter/README.md

 Requires Python version 3.11.

-Download all files from 'master' branch.
-Then install requirements in your envoirnment:
+Download all files from 'master' branch (click Code -> Download Zip) Then extract the contents of the .Zip and install requirements in your envoirnment via:

 `pip install -r requirements.txt`

-Run the main script (OGP_v11.py) from the directory hosting the 'master' branch files:
+Run the main script (OGP_v11.py) from the directory hosting the 'master' branch files via:

 `python OGP_v11.py`